 Early American Life and The Art Colony Experience

-In Week 1, campers will step back in time to the first years of the United States.
-They will investigate real documents from the Revolutionary War, make apple cider, tour the Bush family rooms, draw maps and participate in a costumed debate.
-The program is enhanced by Colonial re-enactors and a field trip to Philipsburg Manor.
+In Week 1, campers will step back in time to the very early years of our nation.
+They will investigate real documents from the Revolutionary War, spin wool, tour the Bush-era family rooms in Bush-Holley House, learn weaving, make books and participate in a costumed debate.
+The program will be enhanced by Colonial reenactors and a field trip to 17th-century Philipsburg Manor.
 A craft show and family reception will be held at the end of the week.

-In Week 2, campers will enter the world of the famous Cos Cob Art Colony (1890-1920).
-They will make pinhole cameras, learn Japanese Sumi-e brushwork, sculpt coil pots, visit Weir Farm and work with professional artists.
-At the end of the week, family and friends are invited to an art show.
+In Week 2, campers will enter the world of the famous Cos Cob art colony (1890–1920).
+Led by professional artists, they will explore watercolors, acrylic paints and clay sculpture to create their own works of art.
+They will also visit Weir Farm National Historic Site, the home and studio of American Impressionist artist J. Alden Weir.
+At the end of the week, family and friends will be invited to an art show.

 Grades 1–3 (4th graders, if preferred)

 In Week 1, campers will learn what it was like to be a child in the late 1700s.
-They will write with quill pens, make apple cider, meet a storyteller, go on a "mapping expedition" and perform skits about Colonial life.
-The program is enhanced by Colonial re-enactors and a field trip to Philipsburg Manor.
-A craft show and family reception will be held at the end of the
+They will write with quill pens, make corn husk dolls, meet a storyteller and perform skits about Colonial life.
+The program will be enhanced by Colonial reenactors and a field trip to Philipsburg Manor.
+A craft show and family reception will be held at the end of the week.

-In Week 2, campers will enter the world of the famous Cos Cob Art Colony (1890-1920) and create their own impressionist-inspired artwork.
-They will paint outside, make viewfinders, learn Japanese watercolor techniques, and visit French Farm.
-At the end of the week, family and friends are invited to an art show.
+In Week 2, campers will enter the world of the famous Cos Cob art colony (1890–1920) and create their own Impressionist-inspired artwork.
+They will paint outdoors, learn about Japanese watercolor techniques and clay sculpture and visit historic French Farm.
+At the end of the week, family and friends will be invited to an art show.

 Limited scholarships are available.